Mike Marjama: Seattle Mariners

+Coaching career

+Since 2023, Marjama has been a hitting coach in the Miami Marlins' farm system.

+On February 11, 2025, Marjama was named as the hitting coach for Miami's Triple-A affiliate, the Jacksonville Jumbo Shrimp.

 Personal life

 Marjama's father teaches science at Rocklin High School.
 His brother and sister were also athletes at Granite Bay High; Jake played baseball and Abby plays volleyball at the University of Alabama (c/o ‘21).
 Marjama serves as a substitute teacher during the offseason, working in 10 different junior high schools and high schools, including Granite Bay High.

 In high school, while losing weight to compete in wrestling, Marjama developed an eating disorder through excessive exercise, causing his weight to drop to 130 lbs.
 He required inpatient treatment and missed baseball in the 2006 season, his junior year.
 He has spoken openly about eating disorders in men to both adults and teens, and appears in a documentary about his experience on the Uninterrupted multimedia platform for athletes.